Dr James MacDowell

 - 'Gardeners' World's Unintentional ASMR', The Lesser Feat (YouTube), July 2020.

-- 'Ironies in Film', in The Cambridge Handbook of Irony, eds.
-Ray Gibbs Herbert L. Colston (Cambridge: Cambridge University Press, forthcoming).
+- 'Ironies in Film', in The Cambridge Handbook of Irony and Thought, eds.
+Ray Gibbs Herbert L. Colston (Cambridge: Cambridge University Press, forthcoming 2023).

 - 'Is The Room Worse Than Vertigo?
-The Aesthetic Philosophy of "So Bad it's Good"', in The Room: Deconstructing the Weird, Wonderful World of the Worst Movie Ever Made, ed.
+The Aesthetic Philosophy of "So Bad it's Good"', in You Are Tearing Me Apart, Lisa!
+The Year's Work on The Room, the Worst Movie Ever Made, ed.
 Adam Rosen (Bloomington: Indiana University Press, 2022), 55-63.

 - 'Romance, Narrative, and the Sense of a Happy Ending in the Before Series', in Philosophers on Film: The Before Trilogy, eds.
 Hans Maes & Katrien Schaubroeck (London: Routledge, 2021), 174-93.